rcieoktgieke/Curtiss/README.md

 The height of the list of thumbnails used in the overlay.
 The config.rb script calls a function which wraps the entirety of the curtiss\_image\_process.rb script.
 A number of variables are passed from the config.rb script to the front end source code using the config[] variable.
+The index.html.erb assigns an index to each image in the gallery according to the order in which they appear in the gallery matrix.
+This index is used by the JavaScript to swap out each thumbnail for its higher-res counterpart.